TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019-04-01-quick-update.md

 At about the same time, my Craftsman shop vac died.
 I don't have time to mess around with it, so I went to Home Depot and bought something to replace it.
 As of right now, I haven't even taken it out of the box yet, because of the video and this blog post.

-As an aside, if you've ever wondered what a troll looks like, [check out this comment thread from my SawStop accident video](https://www.youtube.com/watch?v=OouPywNRZJ8&lc=Ugx9lGhPKBJs-NdCyL94AaABAg){:target="_blank"}.
+~~As an aside, if you've ever wondered what a troll looks like, check out this comment thread from my SawStop accident video.
 I'm just too nice.
-I'll let one of you take him to task, if you want.
+I'll let one of you take him to task, if you want.~~

+See my [Troll Update blog post]({{ site.baseurl }}{% post_url 2019-04-02-troll-update %}) for the latest on the troll.

 Later.